 Plot Description Accelerometer Bias This is the apparent output in acceleration when there is no input acceleration present.
 It is computed by the GNSS/INS Kalman filter and the effects may be sinusoidal or random.
 It is plotted in terms of the X (right direction), Y (forward direction), and Z (up direction) of the INS body.
 Generally, they should stabilize after the alignment period and agree when processed in both directions.
 Attitude (Azimuth/ Heading) Plots the heading and GNSS COG (course-over-ground) that was computed from the GNSS/INS processing.
 Effects of crabbing is visible in this plot if the GNSS COG bears a constant offset from INS heading.
 The IMU Heading COG Difference plot shows the difference between these two heading values.
 Note that any transitions between a heading of 359 degrees and 0 degrees shows up as a vertical line.
 Attitude (Roll and Pitch) Plots the roll and pitch values from GNSS/INS processing.
 In airborne data, it is common to see roll values between 30 degrees and pitch values of around 10 degrees, depending on the flight pattern of the aircraft itself.
 Attitude Separation This plot shows the difference between the forward and reverse solutions in terms of roll, pitch, and heading.
 A zero separation is ideal, as it indicates matching solutions in the forward and reverse IMU processing.
 Spikes at the beginning and the end of the plot are common, as they indicate the periods of alignment.
+Body Frame Acceleration This plot shows the components of acceleration in the vehicle body frame.
+Body Frame Velocity This plot shows the components of velocity in the vehicle body frame.
 DMI Scale Factor This plot presents the DMI scale factor, as computed by the Kalman filter.
 It should be loaded separately for forward and reverse processing to ensure that the same scale factor is computed in both directions.
 Ideally, the plotted line should be horizontal, indicating a constant scale factor.
 DMI Residual This plot presents the difference between the computed displacement or velocity and that reported by the DMI.
 Estimated Accelerometer Bias Accuracy This shows the estimated standard deviation of the accelerometer bias.
 It is plotted in terms of the X (right direction), Y (forward direction), and Z (up direction) of the INS body.
 Estimated Attitude Accuracy This plot shows the standard deviation computed in the GNSS/INS Kalman filter in terms of roll, pitch, and heading.
 Estimated Gyro Drift Accuracy This plot shows the estimated standard deviation of the gyro drift rate, which generally decreases with time.
 It is plotted in terms of the X (right direction), Y (forward direction), and Z (up direction) of the INS body.
 Gyro Drift Rate This is the apparent change in angular rate over a period of time, as computed by the GNSS/INS Kalman filter.
 The effects are usually random.
 It is plotted in terms of the X (right direction), Y (forward direction), and Z (up direction) of the INS body.
 Generally, they should stabilize after the alignment period and agree when processed in both directions.
 Gyro Attitude Misclosure This plots shows the misclosure (residual) of gyroscope Kalman filter updates.
 Large values here could be an indication of attitude instability.
 IMU Angular Rates This plot shows the gyroscope rate of change of attitude in the X, Y, and Z axes of the IMU body with the drift removed.
-This plot is used to check the gyros.